jnozzi/cocoadev.com/markdown/MDFive.md

 			digest[14], digest[15]];

-*The 02 prefix makes sure the hex values are zero-padded. --General/BenStiglitz*
+*The 02 prefix makes sure the hex values are zero-padded. --BenStiglitz*

 *(My code was suddenly acting very strange...authentication failing randomly.
 And then I noticed that a zero was missing from a hash and thought aha!
 So I came back here and there was already a fix!
 Thanks, Ben.
 I think it would have taken me a very very long time to figure out the "02.")*